coolpi-george/Docs/cp3b-p/TM-CP3B-P-Quick-Start-Guide.md

             ```
             - Write address
               ``99 aa 01 00                                //Configure module address as 0x01,0xaa is default address  ``
             - Write io
               ``4b 01 ff 00                                //All 8 IO channels are turned on  ``
               ``4b 01 00 00                                //All 8 IO channels are turned off  ``
             - Write io bit
               ``4c 01 01 01                                //Turn on the first bit of io, keep the other bits unchanged  ``
               ``4c 01 02 01                                //Turn on the second bit of io, keep the other bits unchanged  ``
               ``4c 01 02 00                                //Turn off the second bit of io, keep the other bits unchanged  ``
             - Read io
               ``3a 01 01 00                                //Read 8 IO channels command  ``
               ``ff                                         //Get return value  ``
-            - Read io bit

     -   Extended ADC